This database aims to provide detailed descriptions of selected antibodies related to the study of Alzheimer’s disease.

 AlzRisk is a collection of findings from published epidemiologic reports that evaluate environmental and other non-genetic risk factors for Alzheimer's disease.
 The database includes study summaries and meta-analyses, when applicable.

-This database contains information about over one hundered mouse models relevant to the study Alzheimer’s disease and related neurodegenerative diseases.
+This database contains information about over one hundred mouse models relevant to the study of Alzheimer’s disease, Amyotrophic Lateral Sclerosis, and related neurodegenerative diseases.
 This database is a work in progress and will be expanded over time.

 This is a collection of detailed protocols, submitted from individual laboratories, which outline the reagents and experimental approaches used in different aspects of Alzheimer's disease research.